craighknapp12/ZipApp/README.md

 -a : Adds files or directories into the ZipFilename
 -e : Extracts files or directory entries and places them at the provided directory location.
--h : Show Help content (Also displays when there are errors) -r : Removes a file or directory entry from the zip file.
+-h : Show Help content (Also displays when there are errors) -l : List all or matching pattern file entries
+-r : Removes a file or directory entry from the zip file.
 ```